8 Tips for Learning a New Language While Abroad

 1. Strive for perfection

 Chinese kids receive a lot of pressure from their parents and teachers to focus on perfectionism.
 When they receive a grade of 98%, instead of receiving praise on how well they did, their parents will often focus on the 2% that the child failed to answer correctly.
 Americans tend to focus less on scores.
 The American grading systems convey a more general message on how to judge academic progress.
-Instead of putting a number, they would put a star, a smiling face or for older kids, an “S” or “S ”.

 3. Respect for Teachers

-According to an international study reported on by the BBC based on surveys of 1,000 adults from different countries, China has the highest level of public respect.
+According to an international study reported on by the BBC based on surveys of 1,000 adults from different countries, Chinese teachers have the highest level of public respect.
 The cultural difference in how the teaching role is perceived plays an important part on how the students behave inside the class and how they value education.
 In China, parents are more likely to take the side of the teachers instead of going against them, while in America, teachers are not seen by both parents and students as the last word in authority.
 These differences have implications for classroom management techniques required in the Chinese and American classrooms.

 4. Level of dependence